Ch1ffr3punk/seced/README.md

 # seced

-A barebones GUI Editor which allows you to save your files encrypted
+A bare bones GUI Editor which allows you to save your files encrypted
 with a password, while using Argon2id and AES-256-GCM.

 ![seced GUI](img/1.png)